2003 Kentucky gubernatorial election

 The 2003 Kentucky gubernatorial election was held to elect the Governor of Kentucky on November 4, 2003.
 Republican candidate Ernie Fletcher defeated Democrat Ben Chandler and became the first Republican governor of Kentucky in 36 years.
-Ben Chandler would eventually be elected to congress in a 2004 special election in Kentucky's 6th congressional district.
+Chandler was later elected to Congress in a 2004 special election in Kentucky's 6th congressional district and held that seat until January 2013.